How to Start a Locksmith Business

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-How much can you potentially make owning a locksmith business?
+How much can a locksmith business owner make?

 A locksmith’s income will depend on many factors, including the business’s location, services offered, profit margins, and how long the business has been in operation.
 According to Locksmith Plus, locksmith salaries average between $40,000 and $60,000 per year.
 Average hourly rates range between $21 and $28, but rates average $25 per hour.